 The previous major release has provided the foundation for full site editing with the Gutenberg editor and pattern library.
 We can expect considerable refinement of these features and new additions to create an even better site-building experience.

 Now, let’s go through some of the highlighted features planned for WordPress 6.0.
 Note that this is not a definitive list, as the developers may change it as we approach the release date.

 The site editor, launched in the previous major release, was a big step forward in page and post customization.

-WordPress 6.0 will improve the editor by introducing new features and removing some limitations.
+WordPress 6.0 will improve the editor by introducing new features and removing some limitations, whilst still being compatible with an average laptop for graphic design.
 Here are some expected site editor improvements in WordPress 6.0: